larryebaum/wip_sizing_scripts/AWS/PCS AWS Sizing README.md

 * The error `Cannot execute: required file not found` may result when using a Windows computer to upload the shell script to AWS console, due to the manner in which Windows converts CR/LF.
 The below two VIM commands can be used to convert CR/LF within the AWS CLI, or alternatively, utilities such as `dos2linux` can be utilized.
    * `:e ++ff=unix`
    * `:%s/\r\(\n\)/\1/g`

+## TO DO
+*  Add filter to only count compute instances that are active/running
+*  Find method to examine EC2 nodes if unable to connect
+*  Add additional DSPM services (DBaaS, xxx, xxx)